mainmatter/playbook/src/project-procedure/digital-products/README.md

 increment, we recommend building only the minimal set of functionality necessary to deliver value (the
 [_"Minimum viable product"_](https://en.wikipedia.org/wiki/Minimum_viable_product)
-of MVP).
+or MVP).
 Each subsequent increment adds a coherent set of functionality to the product that extends it in a way that is meaningful to its users.

 ![MVP and increments](../../../assets/mvp-and-increments.svg "Breaking down a project into an MVP and subsequent increments helps reduce scope and complexity and develop the product in small and coherent steps")